Compulsory figures: Execution of figures

 Compulsory figures, also called school figures, are the "circular patterns which skaters trace on the ice to demonstrate skill in placing clean turns evenly on round circles".
 Compulsory figures are also called "patch", a reference to the patch of ice allocated to each skater to practice figures.
-Figure skating historian James Hines reports that compulsory figures were "viewed as a means of developing technique necessary for eliter skaters".
+Figure skating historian James Hines reports that compulsory figures were "viewed as a means of developing technique necessary for elite skaters".
 He states, "As scales are the material by which musicians develop the facile technique required to perform major competitions, so compulsory figures were viewed as the material by which skaters develop the facile required for free-skating programs".
+Compulsory figures has been called "the slow-sports movement" or "yoga on ice".
 Hines also states that although compulsory figures and free skating are often considered as "totally different aspects of figure skating", historically they were not, and insisted that "spirals, spread eagles, jumps, and spins were originally individual figures".

 Skaters were required to trace these circles using one foot at a time, demonstrating their mastery of control, balance, flow, and edge to execute accurate and clean tracings on the ice.
 The compulsory figures used by the International Skating Union (ISU) in 1897 for international competitions consisted of "two or three tangent circles with one, one and a half, or two full circles skated on each foot, in some with turns or loops included on the circles".
 The patterns skaters left on the ice, rather than the shapes the body made executing them, became the focus of artistic expression in figure skating into the 20th century.
-The quality of the figures, along with the skater's form, carriage, and speech in which they were executed, was emphasized, not the intricacy of unique designs of the figures themselves.
+The quality of the figures, along with the skater's form, carriage, and speed in which they were executed, was emphasized, not the intricacy of unique designs of the figures themselves.
+Skaters had to execute figures by positioning themselves to precisely control the edges of one blade of their skates by leaning in or out, moving forward or backward.
+They also had to use their right or left foot while balancing the other foot in order to avoid going off course; then they had to repeat everything five more times.
+Louise Radnofsky stated, "Controlling the trails a skate blade leaves requires timing, precision, body awareness, nailing an upper body turn without throwing the lower body off, tolerating punishing burn on the muscles of one leg".
+Olympic champion Debi Thomas stated, about the execution of figures, "It takes incredible strength and control.
+You are literally using every single muscle in your body.
+It looks slow and easy, but it's not … but if you lay out a great figure, it’s an amazing feeling".